romainbourre/php_portfolio_subject/README.md

 #### Tests

-To start all tests suite of your project user :
+To run all your tests :

 ```bash
 make tests
 ```

-To start tests watcher (your tests will auto-run each time file saved on `src/` and `tests/` directory) during development, you can use:
+To start tests watcher (which will run your tests every time you save a file in the `src/` or `tests/` directories) during development, you can use:

 ```bash
 make tests-watch